vanguardbackup/docs/frequently-asked-questions.md

 ## Troubleshooting

-### What should I do if I can't connect to my remote server?
-Check our [troubleshooting guide](/troubleshooting) for steps to resolve connection issues.
-Common solutions include verifying SSH credentials and checking firewall settings.

 ### How can I view logs of backup operations?
 Backup logs are available in the Vanguard dashboard.
 Navigate to the specific backup task to view its execution history and logs.